Micah Owings: Cincinnati Reds (2009–2010)

 On August 11, 2008, the Cincinnati Reds traded left fielder Adam Dunn to the Arizona Diamondbacks for Dallas Buck and two players to be named, who were later revealed as Wilkin Castillo on August 14 and Owings on September 12.

 Owings batted .259 with the Reds in 2009 with three homers and 10 RBI in 54 at-bats.

 On Wednesday, July 21, 2010, the Reds optioned Owings to the Triple-A Louisville Bats.
 On Tuesday, August 17, 2010, the Reds designated Owings for assignment to make room on the 40-man roster for Yasmani Grandal, the Reds' 2010 first round draft pick, whom they signed to a Major League contract.
 Reds GM Walt Jocketty stated that Owings had requested a trade "to another club that would have a better future for him".
 On August 26, 2010, the Reds announced that Owings had cleared waivers and had accepted an outright assignment to the Triple-A Louisville Bats.
+He elected free agency after the season on October 6.

 Arizona Diamondbacks (2011)

-Owings signed a minor league deal with the Arizona Diamondbacks in 2011, and he would try out at first base, along with his normal starting pitcher role.
+On January 24, 2011, Owings signed a minor league contract with the Arizona Diamondbacks and he would try out at first base, along with his normal starting pitcher role.
 Micah Owings was recalled from the Triple-A Reno Aces May 21, 2011, to take the roster spot opened by the release of Russell Branyan.

 In 2011, Owings had an 8–0 record.
 The eighth victory came on an outing on September 27 where Owings gave up 5 runs in the 10th, but the Diamondbacks rallied for 6 in the bottom half of the frame.
 On December 12, 2011, Owings was non-tendered by the Diamondbacks, making him a free agent.

 San Diego Padres (2012)

-Owings signed a one-year $1 million contract with the San Diego Padres for the 2012 season.
+On February 2, 2012, Owings signed a one-year $1 million contract with the San Diego Padres.
 He started the season as a relief pitcher, but he was on the disabled list since April 26 with a right forearm strain.
 After not expecting to pitch again that season, Owings planned to play first base, left field, and designated hitter in Triple-A in Tucson.
 He did not want to give up pitching, and intended to become a "position player/pitcher".
 At the time, he had a career batting average of .283 with 14 doubles, two triples, nine homers and 35 RBI in 203 at-bats.
 He also had a .313 on-base percentage and a .507 slugging percentage.
 However, those plans were put on hold after he underwent season-ending surgery on his right elbow.

 On October 23, Owings was released by the Padres.
 He would've been a non-tender candidate, being in his third year of arbitration eligibility.